-At the same time, the issues that we need to tackle as a member of society continue to grow, including environmental problems caused by climate change, the diversification of risks (such as the COVID-19 pandemic), improving employees' and tenants' health and comfort, addressing human rights issues, and contributing to local communities.
+At the same time, the issues that we need to tackle as a member of society continue to grow, including environmental problems caused by climate change, the diversification of risks, improving employees' and tenants' health and comfort, addressing human rights issues, and contributing to local communities.
 Going forward, we will fulfill our responsibilities with the aim of realizing a better society while engaging our stakeholders in dialogue of various kinds and seeking their understanding with respect to how we view these issues and what we are doing in response to them.

-Starting with the publication of this report, it is TLR's intention to further expand our various initiatives and strive for timely, appropriate information disclosure.
+Going forward, it is TLR's intention to further expand our various initiatives and strive for timely, appropriate information disclosure.
 We greatly appreciate your continued support.